rahulshankariyer/MLB_Web_Scraping/README.md

 ## Project Objective

-To scrape data pertaining to only the batting performance alone of all 347 players in Major League Baseball, USA in 2022, from a larger dataset of batting, pitching, fielding and other statistics, and store it in a CSV file.
+To scrape data pertaining to the batting performance of all 347 players in Major League Baseball, USA in 2022, from a larger dataset of batting, pitching, fielding and other statistics, and store it in a CSV file.

 ## Data Used